Why start with the RTSP player

 Ready to validate your RTSP stream?

-If you are not sure whether public RTSP is even the right rollout model, start with fit and limits before you debug the URL.
+If you are not sure whether public RTSP is even the right rollout model, use the fit path before you spend more time debugging the URL.